Zimbabwe starts registering new voters as poll looms

 To help ensure a fair vote, the MDC wants first to open up broadcast media to all parties and to agree a code to stop army and police meddling in politics.

-In the impoverished Harare township of Mbare, a queue of 150 people formed outside a Zimbabwe Electoral Commission (ZEC) center where officials were issuing identity cards and registering new voters.
+In the impoverished Harare township of Mbare, a queue of 150 people formed outside a Zimbabwe Electoral Commission (ZEC) centre where officials were issuing identity cards and registering new voters.

 The Mbare constituency is held by the MDC and has been a violent flashpoint although there was no incident at the Mai Musodzi Hall, where people, including many women with children strapped to their backs, queued to register.